Skip to content

 3. Once all songs are imported, perform the following checks for all songs

-• Ensure lyric theme is LU 2024 ALPHA
+• Ensure lyric theme is 2025 PRIMARY - SUPPLY

 • Ensure all lyrics have proper spelling and grammar